sanals/torrent-video-streamer/DEPLOYMENT.md

 2. **Check Firewall:**
    - Ensure Windows Firewall allows Node.js
-   - Check that ports 3000 and 4000 are open
+   - Check that port 3000 is open

 3. **Check IP Address:**
    ```powershell
    tailscale ip
    ```
-   Use this IP in your `.env.local` file.
+   Use this IP in your `.env.local` file for the backend URL.

-4. **Restart Services:**
+4. **Restart Frontend:**
-   - Stop both frontend and backend
+   - Stop the frontend
-   - Restart them
+   - Restart it

-### Backend Won't Start
+### Frontend Won't Start

-1. Check if port 4000 is available
+1. Check if port 3000 is available
-2. Verify `server/.env` exists and is configured
+2. Verify `.env.local` exists and is configured
 3. Check Node.js version: `node --version` (must be v18+)

 ### Frontend Can't Connect to Backend

-1. Verify backend is running on port 4000
+1. Verify backend server is running (check backend repository)
-2. Check `.env.local` has correct Tailscale IP
+2. Check `.env.local` has correct backend URL
-3. Ensure CORS is configured (`CORS_ORIGIN=*` in `server/.env`)
+3. Ensure backend CORS is configured to allow your frontend origin
 4. Restart frontend after changing `.env.local`
+5. Check browser console for connection errors

 ## 📝 Maintenance